suffolklibraries/sljekyll/_events/bury-2018-09-22-woodcraft-folk-taster.md

 ---

 9-12 year-olds are invited for a taster of Woodcraft Folk, a new group in the local area where young people can explore the social and natural world around them.

+Visit the [Woodcraft Folk website](https://woodcraft.org.uk/) for more information about the organisation and what they do.